cypress-io/cypress-design/components/TestResult/ReadMe.md

 <script lang="ts" setup>
 	import TestResult from '@cypress-design/vue-testresult'
-	let testNames = ['Authentication', 'Roles', 'Admin', 'Should be able to login successfully with proper credentials']
+	let testNames = ['TestResult', 'should be able to login successfully with proper credentials']
 </script>

 # TestResult